-H&R Block announces fiscal 2020 third quarter results; reiterates fiscal year financial outlook
+H&R Block reports fiscal 2021 third quarter results; reiterates fiscal year financial outlook

-- The company reiterated its revenue growth and margin outlook for the full fiscal year.
+- Company reiterates its revenue growth and earnings outlook for the fiscal year.

-- As previously announced, a quarterly cash dividend of $0.26 per share is payable on April 1, 2020 to shareholders of record as of March 17, 2020.
-H&R Block has paid quarterly dividends consecutively since the company went public in 1962 and has increased its dividend in each of the past four fiscal years.
+- As previously announced, a quarterly cash dividend of $0.26 per share is payable on April 1, 2021 to shareholders of record as of March 16, 2021.
+H&R Block has paid quarterly dividends consecutively since the company went public in 1962.

 For information on Sand Canyon, please refer to disclosures in the company’s reports on Forms 10-K, 10-Q, and other filings with the SEC.